Safety Alignment as Continual Learning: Mitigating the Alignment Tax via Orthogonal Gradient Projection: Preliminaries

 \subsection{First-Order Capability Preservation via Gradient Orthogonality}

-Leveraging the insight that the parameter space governing general capabilities exhibits low intrinsic dimensionality~\citep{aghajanyan2021intrinsic,zhou2023lima}, we counter heterogeneous continual learning style forgetting by estimating the gradient subspace critical for preserving core capabilities with a small \emph{reference} collection of general-purpose data.
+Motivated by evidence that fine-tuning often operates in low-dimensional effective subspaces~\citep{aghajanyan2021intrinsic,zhou2023lima,ying2026truthfulness}, we approximate capability preservation by estimating a low-rank gradient subspace from a small \emph{reference} collection of general-purpose data.
 Let $\{\mathcal{D}^{(i)}_{\mathrm{ref}}\}_{i=1}^{M}$ be $M$ small datasets, each targeting a facet of general ability (e.g., reasoning, coding, truthfulness).
 Let $\mathcal{L}^{(i)}_{\mathrm{ref}}(\theta)$ denote a differentiable loss on $\mathcal{D}^{(i)}_{\mathrm{ref}}$ (e.g., cross-entropy), and define the corresponding reference gradients

 Consider a small parameter update $\Delta\theta$.
 A first-order Taylor expansion gives

 Thus, a sufficient condition to preserve reference capability $i$ \emph{to first order} is $\langle g^{(i)}(\theta), \Delta\theta\rangle = 0$.
 Enforcing this for all $i$ yields the linear constraints